OMGDuke/MEAN_scaffold/README.md

 - `npm install`
 - `bower install`
 - To run the app - `grunt`
-- To run tests - `grunt test` (this will run mocha, karma and protractor tests)
+- To run tests - in one terminal window `webdriver-manager start`, in another `grunt test` (this will run mocha, karma and protractor tests)